Alumni

 Caleb Lareau studied biochemistry and mathematics at the University of Tulsa and biostatistics at Harvard.
 With support from the National Cancer Institute, he conducted his doctoral research at Harvard Medical School and the Broad Institute, where he developed new biotechnical and computational tools for understanding the genetic mechanisms underlying blood production in humans.
 As a Stanford Science Fellow, he collaborated with researchers in the School of Medicine to understand genetic relationships among cells in the human body and investigate how cells respond to damage and disease.
 Caleb is now an Assistant Professor in the Computational & Systems Biology program at the Sloan Kettering Institute.

 Viktoryia Shautsova received her bachelor’s degree in computer science from Belarus State University and a PhD in physics from Imperial College London.
 She draws upon her deep knowledge in physics, material science, neuroscience and biology to develop nanoscale brain-computer interfaces for studying the human brain that could one day be allow people to interact with artificial intelligence systems.
-Viktoryia is continuing her research at Stanford.
+Viktoryia is an Assistant Professor in the Department of Materials Science and Engineering at the University of Central Florida.